 - Daytime sleepiness and feeling unrefreshed by a night’s sleep, including falling asleep at inappropriate times

-We’re proud to have two highly distinguished dentists in the field of sleep medicine, right in the comfort of our Asheville dental office.
+We’re proud to have a highly distinguished dentist in the field of sleep medicine, right in the comfort of our Asheville dental office.

 Dr. Douglas Phillips – Dr. Phillips has been helping adults throughout Western North Carolina finally experience relief from sleep apnea, working in partnership with some of the area’s leading sleep medicine physicians and primary care providers.
 He’s both a member and Diplomate of the American Board of Dental Sleep Medicine.
 If you or your bed partner is someone who’s been struggling with heavy snoring, it might be time to schedule a consult with Dr. Phillips.
 He has the training and technology to create a comfortable, custom oral appliance (a great alternative to the CPAP machine) to help reposition your lower jaw and open your airway for a more peaceful, restful night’s sleep.